-So, if I assume Sterling likes to make money but also wants to win, what is at the root of the Clippers problems?
-I have not done an extensive case study of the Clips -- a good Harvard Business School case.
-No doubt, personnel decisions must be examined.
-In times when many owners are criticized for dumping their coaches and other subordinates far to0 quickly, it’s hard to make this charge of Sterling.
+So, if I assume Sterling likes to make money and wants to win, what is at the root of the Clipper’s problems?
+I have not done an extensive case study of the Clips — a good Harvard Business School case.
+No doubt, personnel decisions must be examined in times when many owners are criticized for dumping their coaches and other subordinates far to0 quickly, it’s hard to make this charge of Sterling.
 He kept Elgin Baylor in the post of VP over basketball operations from 1986 to 2008.
-(In a Clipper-esque twist, Baylor sued the Clippers for underpay and firing based on age and race).
-Sterling/Baylor stuck with Mike Dunleavy as head coach and GM for most of 7 seasons in spite of only one good year.
+(In a Clipper-esque twist, Baylor sued the Clippers for underpaying and firing based on age and race).
+Sterling/Baylor stuck with Mike Dunleavy as head coach and GM for most of 7 seasons despite only one good year.

-In his NBA Network comments, Kenny Smith emphasized lack of attention to doing things that attract and retain good people (a theme of “Rochester” managerial thinking).
+In his NBA Network comments, Kenny Smith emphasized a lack of attention to doing things that attract and retain good people (a theme of “Rochester” managerial thinking).

 As Kenny Smith emphasized that the interest and culture in attracting and keeping good people manifest in a variety of ways.
 As an example, he explained how at UNC, Dean Smith made his players a priority.
 Dean Smith was in charge.
 Players played his way, but Dean Smith was always accessible to them.
 Kenny Smith noted how even after his playing days ended, he could call Dean Smith’s office and immediately speak with the coach unless he was on the line with someone else, and then he could expect a return call within 10 minutes.
 In contrast, when drafted by the Sacramento Kings in 1987 as the 6th overall pick, he called the Kings office one day to speak with the coach.
 The office assistant put him on hold for 10 minutes.
 When the assistant returned, the question was ‘now who are you?’, an indicator in Kenny Smith’s eyes of the enormous gulf in player management at the two places.